algorandfoundation/docs/docs/get-details/transactions/index.md

 *ForeignAssets* - To pass ASAs for parameter checking

-Details for smart contract authoring can be found on the [Smart Contract Details](../dapps/smart-contracts/apps) page
+Details for smart contract authoring can be found on the [Smart Contract Details](../dapps/smart-contracts/apps) page.

 ### Application Create Transaction
-When an application is to be created; the OnComplete method is set to NoOp, no AppId is set, and the Approval/Clear programs and Schema are passed.
-The approval program may do additional checking during setup by checking that the AppId == 0
+When an application is to be created, the OnComplete method is set to NoOp, no AppId is set, and the Approval/Clear programs and Schema are passed.
+The approval program may do additional checking during setup by checking that the AppId == 0.

 ```json
 {